-An Operator In Training (OIT) will be provided with Operator Training Committee of Ohio (OTCO) Water I or Wastewater I course in a correspondence format and will be provided the materials at no cost to the employee.
+An Operator in Training (OIT) will be provided with a water or wastewater training course as approved by the Appointing Authority and will be provided the materials at no cost to the employee.

 Study time will be incorporated into the eight (8) hour day for employees in the OIT classification.